How to update your catalog data

 }

-Step 3: Send the file container to update your catalog
+Step 3: Send the file container to update your source (partial item update)

-To push the Amazon S3 file container into your source, use the add, update, or delete a large number of encrypted items in a source operation as follows:
+To push the Amazon S3 file container into your source, use the Update a catalog stream source operation as follows:

 Request template